Family-based QTL mapping: Quantitative transmission disequilibrium test (QTDT)

 The TDT has been extended in context of quantitative traits and nuclear or extended pedigree families.
 The generalized test allows to use any family type of families in testing.
-QTDT has also be been extended to haplotype-based association mapping.
+QTDT has also been extended to haplotype-based association mapping.
 Haplotypes refer to combinations of marker alleles which are located closely together on the same chromosome and which tend to be inherited together.
 With availability of high density SNP makers, haplotypes play an important role in association studies.
 First – haplotypes are critical to understanding the LD pattern across the genome, which is essential for association studies.
 Actually there is no better way to understand LD pattern than to know the haplotypes themselves.
 Haplotypes tell us how alleles are organized along the chromosome and reflect the pattern of inheritance over evaluations.
 Second, methods based on haplotypes can be more powerful than those based on single markers in association studies of mapping complex trait genes.